udtrokia/Radiancy/markdown/basquiat/block.md

 }
 ```

-But what I want to explain more is: `struct` is not a basic types.
+What I want to explain more is: `struct` is not a basic types.
 The `content` or `field` of struct can't change after we have defined it.

-What we need to learn is how to quote the value of a exsit `struct`, even change it?
+We need to learn how to borrow the value of an exsit `struct`, even change it?
 How about Copy a struct?
 There are plenty of methods waiting us to find them, the following is one of them.

 #### Struct Content Ownership